General Information on the Shrutibox

 Construction and Way of Playing

-TARANG offers a smaller and a bigger Shrutibox model by the manufacturer Monoj Kumar Sardar as well as a small model made from teak wood.
-All three have a tonal range of 13 chromatic semitones from C to c each, which can be opened separately and thus can be combined in whatever way you like.
+TARANG offers a 6 different Shrutibox models by the manufacturers Monoj Kumar Sardar and Paloma.
+Five models have a tonal range of 13 chromatic semitones from C to c each, which can be opened separately and thus can be combined in whatever way you like.
+The 3 Octave Shrutibox has a bigger tonal range from A# to a''.
 For details please see the corresponding product pages.